Martin: Student loan costs may rise £400/yr

+If you've been saving money in tax-free cash ISAs, don't assume you can't touch them.
 Cash ISAs are some of the worst offenders when it comes to paying paltry rates, as the banks offering them know that once opened, many people believe they're a done deal.

 However, a quick warning: don't simply take the money out.
 To do this, you need to set up an account with a new provider and ask it to transfer the cash across for you.

 Billions of pounds go unclaimed – find yours now

 Sadly, billions of pounds lie unclaimed in old bank accounts, pensions, life assurance and investments.